 Sanrio, the iconic Japanese company that is known for its kawaii characters, evidently lived up to the brand with its Pompompurin Cafe.
 Pompompurin is a yellow golden retriever character of Sanrio and is the central concept in the all yellow-and-brown cafe.
 The menu carries Japanese curry rice and pasta sets as well as desserts priced at ¥990 to ¥1490 per set.
 All of these food items are branded with Pompompurin in some way, from the shape of the rice to the small Pompompurin characters on the plate.

 3. Harajuku Crepes: Angel's Heart and Marion Crepes

-Crepe: a paper-thin and pancake-like pastry which is either filled with a sweet or savory filling.
-Harakuju is home to some of the most delicious crepe shops in Japan.
+Crepe: a paper-thin and pancake-like pastry that is either filled with a sweet or savory filling.
+Harajuku is home to some of the most delicious crepe shops in Japan.
 Angel’s Heart is easily recognizable with its pink heart and yellow neon light decor and shelves filled with replicas of crepes, with prices starting at ¥350.
 Another early player in the Harajuku crepe game is Marion Crepes, which began in 1976.
 Marion’s blue and red stall is iconic, with a display case of the various crepe variants.
-A must try crepe flavor is #21, Custard Chocolate Special.
+A must-try crepe flavor is #21, Custard Chocolate Special.
 Other offerings at Marion Crepes include matcha crepes and strawberry cheesecake.